 Report the Accident to Your Insurance Company

-After gathering all of the necessary information, the next step is to call your insurance company to file an auto insurance claim.
+After gathering all of the necessary information, the next step is to call your insurance company to report an auto insurance claim.
+It is crucial to put your own insurance company on notice, even if you are not at fault.

 What to Expect From the Insurance Company After an Auto Accident